Our rich, tropical waters are full of life, but also rich with minerals, leaving them at risk from destructive mining practices.

 More than 90% of the Territory's coastline is covered by petroleum exploration.
 Our tropical seas face seismic testing, mining, shipping, port expansion and the risk of oil spills.

 The threat of seabed mining is still looming in the Top End.
-It has never been allowed before in Australia, but the Territory's temporary ban runs out in July 2018.
+It has never been allowed before in Australia, but the Gunner Government's temporary seabed mining ban extension runs out in 2021.

 Seabed mining is like taking a bulldozer to the ocean floor - decimating our marine life, polluting our seas, threatening our fishing, and destroying sites of cultural significance.